 Have you ever wondered how to make money with your documentary?

-There are the traditional ways to distribute your film such as selling your documentary on DVD, streaming on Amazon, broadcast on a TV network or shown in theaters.
+There are the traditional ways to distribute your film such as selling your documentary to Netflix, streaming on Amazon, selling DVDs, broadcast on a TV network or shown in theaters.

 But there is another, sometimes more lucrative and not as well known, alternative and that's the educational/institutional market such as universities, libraries and museums.